roryp/blog/README.md

 Today, we’re exploring **Queue-Based Load Leveling**—a powerful pattern for smoothing out workload spikes—using Java and Azure Service Bus.
-If you’re building scalable, resilient applications, read on!
+For a more detailed look into the architecture, components, and workflow of the email processor app, check out the [demo.md](demo.md) file.

 ![email simulation](email.webp)